Willing sellers must submit an

 initial review and

-secondary review process, and samples are provided the initial and secondary review forms.
+secondary review process, including sample review forms.

 You are encouraged to nominate your property if you believe that your property may be eligible.
-The CLASAC review process will take approximately 1-2 months for the initial screening and 1-2 months for the secondary review.
+The CLASAC review process will take approximately 1-2 months for the initial review and 1-2 months for the secondary review.

 Property Nomination Form

-For additional details on the Legacy Program see
+For additional details on the Legacy Program, see

 Ordinances and Resolutions